Useful Information about Direct Payments

 This depends on what support you need.
 When your needs have been assessed, we'll know what level of support you need.
 The amount of money you'll get will be agreed and be included in your personal plan of care

-All direct payments are made net of any contribution from you as determined by the financial assessment/means test.
+All Direct Payments are made net of any contribution from you as determined by the.